 Florida Department of Highway Safety and Motor Vehicles – This government website provides information for driver’s in the state of Florida, including insurance coverage requirements, driver’s license suspensions, and revocations, and tips for individuals involved in car accidents.
 A local office is located at:

 Tampa, Florida 33612

 Phone: (813) 635-5200

 Florida Office of Insurance Regulation – The Florida Office of Insurance Regulation serves the state’s citizens by regulating and enforcing statutes related to the insurance business in Florida.

 Florida Statutes Online – This website provides links to Title XXXVII of the Florida Statutes, entitled “Insurance,” which contains the state’s rules insurance companies must follow, definitions of certain insurance terms, and other provisions regarding rates, statutes of limitations and insurance contracts.

-Contact the Germain Law Group today at (813) 835-8888 or submit an online form for a consultation about your car insurance claim throughout Central Florida, including Hillsborough, Pasco, Pinellas, Hernando, Citrus, Sumter, Polk counties, and surrounding communities.
+Contact the Germain Law Group, P.A. today at (813) 835-8888 or submit an online form for a consultation about your car insurance claim throughout Central Florida, including Hillsborough, Pasco, Pinellas, Hernando, Citrus, Sumter, Polk counties, and surrounding communities.

-Attorney Michael B. Germain of Germain Law Group proudly represent individuals with all types of automobile insurance claims, including underinsured/uninsured motorist bodily injury, property damage liability, bodily injury liability, and personal injury protect.
+Attorney Michael B. Germain of Germain Law Group, P.A. proudly represent individuals with all types of automobile insurance claims, including underinsured/uninsured motorist bodily injury, property damage liability, bodily injury liability, and personal injury protect.

 Michael B. Germain is an experienced Tampa insurance lawyer who will listen to the facts of your situation and help you determine the best recourse in pursuing your automobile insurance claim.